Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Results

 \paragraph{Social Bias and Hallucination Awareness}

-Despite limited overall literacy, participants demonstrate comparatively higher awareness that LTs can reproduce biases and stereotypes (Figure \ref{fig:lit}.c: users $M = 0.96$, non-users $M = 0.56$).
-This awareness also comes with smaller divides between users and non-users, suggesting broader public discourse on AI ethics and social impact has reached beyond the experts and adopters community.
-Overall bias awareness (All $M = 0.89$) also scores higher than the ability to spot errors (All $M = 0.27$), potentially signaling a gap between awareness and actual ability to recognize such issues.
+Despite limited overall literacy end education received, participants demonstrate comparatively higher awareness that LTs can reproduce biases and stereotypes (Figure \ref{fig:lit}.c: users $M = 0.96$, non-users $M = 0.56$; $d=0.34$, $p < .001$ ).
+Also, overall bias awareness (All $M = 0.89$) scores higher than the ability to spot errors (All $M = 0.27$), potentially signaling a gap between awareness and actual ability to recognize such issues.
 This gap is further evidenced by GenAI users' reported experiences: when asked if they had ever encountered errors or biased examples in the output of GenAI chatbots, 39.5\% of GenAI users confirmed encountering them, whereas 24.3\% were unsure.

 In a free-form question, we asked participants to expand on their experienced errors and stereotyped outputs.
 Among those who commented ($n=334$), the most commonly reported issues centered on factual inaccuracies and fabrications.
 The largest cluster ($n=100$) describes experiences with hallucinations---instances in which GenAI chatbots ``present false information as facts.''
 Issues frequently concern ontological knowledge about Italian culture, e.g., historical events or bibliographic details.
 Crucially, some ($n=6$) report issues in high-stakes contexts, e.g., legal and fiscal requests about the Italian system, with GenAI generating ``references to non-existent legal articles,'' ``fabricating supporting precedents,'' or offering information that ``contradicts established Italian law.''
 Several users ($n=55$) documented pervasive gender and racial bias in AI outputs.
 In image generation, users reported managerial roles depicted as ``handsome middle-aged men,'' teachers as young, blond, ``Barbie-like'' women figures, and caregivers as inherently feminine.
 Requests for ``images of poor people consistently generated people of color,'' while successful people yielded white individuals.
 Linguistic biases were also prevalent ($n=24$), with users reporting a systematic defaulting to masculine forms in Italian, even when gender-neutral options existed in the source language---e.g., ``translating a doctor and a nurse'' consistently produced ``un medico e un'infermiera,'' (masculine and feminine forms in Italian, respectively).
 Additionally, some users ($n=11$) identified cultural homogenization, describing responses as ``anglocentric'' and noting the GenAI's tendency toward excessively polite outputs that avoid genuine depth or critical perspectives.